rdeioris/glTFRuntime-docs/Textures.md

 * HDR (implemented by https://github.com/rdeioris/glTFRuntimeSTBImage, Float_RGBA)
 * KTX2 (implemented by https://github.com/rdeioris/glTFRuntimeKTX2, BGRA8, DXT5)

-If you are loading a GLTF scene (or a mesh) textures will be automatically extracted and applied to the specific object, but you can load them manually using one of the provided UFUNCTIONs of the UglTFRuntimeAsset class:
+If you are loading a GLTF scene (or a mesh), textures will be automatically extracted and applied to the specific object, but you can load them manually using one of the provided UFUNCTIONs of the UglTFRuntimeAsset class:

 ```cpp